asd311sw/Android_CleanArchitecture_MVVM/README.md

 # Android_CleanArchitecture_MVVM
-this is a description about MVVM base on CleanArchitecture
+this is a example about MVVM base on CleanArchitecture